 Mt Rainier Wildflowers

 Mt Rainier National Park is truly a paradise with one of the most spectacular wildflower blooms in late summer.
 Wildflowers of all types fight for space in the sub-alpine meadows against the snowy backdrop of majestic Mt Rainier.
 The scenery is punctuated by sparkling lakes, waterfalls, plentiful wildlife, and much more!
 Join pro photographer Kevin McNeal for an action-packed 5 days in the mountains.
 We'll be doing a lot of hiking into some of the most impressive alpine terrain!
-This workshop is rated Difficult, with 3-6 miles of hiking each day, over mountainous terrain, with steep inclines, at altitude.
+This workshop is rated Difficult for Physical Intensity, and may include 2-4 miles of hiking each day over mountainous terrain.

-- Photograph the wildflower eruption at Mt Rainier National Park in late summer.
+- Photograph the wildflower eruption at Mt Rainier National Park.
 Dates are timed for best chances for peak wildflowers!

 - The workshop itinerary is kept flexible so we can make best use of the wildflower blooms and weather.
 Our goal is to maximize your photography!